#81: Sean Thor Conroe

 I start my days with water and coffee and loose, additive-free tobacco.
 I put on the eight-cup coffee maker and pour myself a large vessel of water, straight from the tap since where I live, on a mountain, we have clean, cold spring water.
 Then I roll a cig and sip my water, and once the coffee’s ready, I sit in my fold-out chair or pace on my covered porch and slowly drink my coffee and smoke my tobacco, trying to stay off my phone, though I often fail.

 Most of all I like to be still and not respond to anything or anyone or look at social media.
 I try to pick up where I left off the day before, with what I’m reading or thinking about.
 I look at the things I wrote down by hand the day before while I drink my coffee and water, smoking on my porch.
 At some point, I move inside and switch to a nicotine pouch so I don’t have to get up to smoke.
 I work on what I’ve been working on, either at my desk in my office or at my kitchen counter or, lately, at this standing desk contraption I’ve set up in my office since I messed up my back sleeping on it weird traveling last month.
-It’s better now but I still like working standing at my at my stand up desk contraption.
+It’s better now but I still like working standing at my stand-up desk contraption.

 After about four hours, I make eggs on toast or oatmeal with grass-fed butter and maple syrup, or a smoothie in my Nutribullet with a banana, berries, peanut butter, spinach, celery, ginger if I have it, and water, and eat and drink that.
 Then I walk to the lake in the middle of the forest I live at the edge of, it’s about a five to ten minute walk.
 I walk there and sit on a little bench at the edge of the lake and listen for bears or deer for five to ten minutes, and then walk back to my house.